sararunda/mayoral-assignment/README.md

 - Use of **Typescript** and **Next js**: has been new to me, so I need to practice and study the documentation much better.
 For now, the types have been used for the properties and functions of my components.

-- Next images: It is necessary to change the **img** element for the **Imag**e component.
+- Next images: It is necessary to change the **img** element for the **Image** component.
 I haven't had time to do it because I need to know exactly what properties it needs and study its conditions.

 - Unit **test**: I have applied tests to one of the components but I need to study more about the Jest documentation and test the remaining components.

+## 4.Remarks :mag_right:

+- Jest.config.js file: I have configured the compilerOptions path, because it was not displaying the tests and I only had to delete a "./" In this same file, (line 11) I have added an empty object because I could not find the path "paths".

+- Select type filter: I have chosen to make a "select" because I found it more intuitive for the user, as he/she can intuit from the first glance that he/she can sort by price.

+- Fetch: Although I have obtained the data locally, I have simulated a fetch

+``export async function getServerSideProps() {
+ const res = await fetch(`http://localhost:3000/data.json`);
+ const data = await res.json();
+ return { props: { data } };
+}``

+- Types.ts file: I have created a types file to optimally pass the types to the necessary components.